-Out of the dozens of eWallet apps, which one is right for you? is there an eWallet right for you at all if you need to transfer money abroad?
-We look at eWallets from across the web with a particular focus on the larger ewallets like Paypal or Skrill with a particular focus on their exchange rates for international payments.
+Out of the dozens of eWallet websites and apps, which one is right for you?
+Do you actually need an eWallet if your main thing transfer money abroad?
+We look at eWallets from across the web with a particular focus on the larger ewallets like Paypal or Skrill with a hyper-focus on their exchange rates for international payments.

 The basics: What is an eWallet?

 An eWallet is an online application that lets you deposit and manage money for online transactions.
 For many people, it is a convenient way to have funds available online for purchases like plane tickets or streaming subscriptions, without having to reach for their credit card.
 For a money management app like that to be considered a digital or eWallet, it must fit certain conditions.
 First, it must be able to keep money in your digital account for a significant period of time, just like a bank account would.
 Second, it should give you the ability to transfer funds from your eWallet back to your credit card or bank account.
 What these apps all have in common is they are all built especially to deal with payments between individuals (P2P), customers and businesses, and businesses to other businesses.

 Available eWallets on the market

 When researching which digital wallet might be right for you, keep in mind that fees, interest, and access options can vary wildly between companies, some are limited to only certain kinds of transactions, and not all eWallets are offered globally.

 - Airtel Money i P2PGlobal

 - ApplePay P2PGlobal